-To a 3 year baby makes her mother available her favorite rhyme by typing the rhyming words in the Youtube.
-The little one discovers that she can watch the rhyme of her choice by merely speaking over the Google voice Assistant.
+Artificial Intelligence in Banks: To a 3-year baby makes her mother available her favorite rhyme by typing the rhyming words on Youtube.
+The little one discovers that she can watch the rhyme of her choice by merely speaking over the Google Voice Assistant.
 Now, she does not require her mother for this anyway…..!

 Artificial intelligence has been impacting our lives faster than we can imagine.
 We are familiar with the Virtual Assistant (chatbots) from SIRI in i-phone to DISHA in IRCTC’s ticket booking application to CORTANA of Microsoft Windows to SIA in SBI’s Banking application YONO to the Netflix recommendations on smart TV and so on.
 The revolution brought by Artificial intelligence has been the biggest in some time.